-This post is made by a pseudonym of well-known philosophy professor Daniel C. Dennett, author of best sellers such as Darwin's
+This post is made by a pseudonym of well-known philosophy professor Daniel C. Dennett, author of best sellers such as Darwin's Dangerous Idea and From Bacteria to Bach and Back.
+Evidence here.

 Subjective experience is not "parallel" to (certain) brain functioning.
 It is a feature of it, a product of it.
 It is an epiphenomenon only in the sense that an EM field is an epiphenomenon of electric motors.
 It's existence does not require, or imply, another realm of "substances" in the universe.